godepaytv-dotcom/vyn/INSTRUCOES_SUPABASE.md

 CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS trigger AS $$
 BEGIN
+  -- Verificar se o perfil já existe para evitar duplicatas IF EXISTS (SELECT 1 FROM public.profiles WHERE id = new.id) THEN
+    RETURN new;
+  END IF;

   INSERT INTO public.profiles (id, name, email, role, created_at, updated_at)
   VALUES (
     new.id,